 Scuba diving may be added to cruises aboard catamarans Ocean Spray, Petrel and Cormorant.
 Costs vary by site, and availability is limited as it’s offered through a separate guide service, so check with AdventureSmith to customize scuba diving into your Ocean Spray, Petrel or Cormorant cruise.

 This blog detailing scuba diving in the Galapagos is among AdventureSmith Explorations’ extensive collection of travel guides.
-Find more on the AdventureSmith Travel Blog, or visit our collection of Galapagos Travel Guides for even more resources to plan your Galapagos Island trip.
+Find more on the AdventureSmith Travel Blog, or visit our Galapagos Cruising Guide for even more resources to plan your Galapagos Island trip.
 We will continue to update this blog post as scuba dive options change and are added to our partner ships.
 Photos by Derek Keats/Flickr.